-The dispatch of Progress generation explains some of variations in base AFC, as shown by the dotted purple line in Figure 11.
-The strongest influence is the station which loads the flowgate with a shift factor.
-The unloads it with a percent shift factor.
+The dispatch of Progress generation explains some of variations in base AFC, as shown by the dotted purple line in Figure 10.
+The strongest influence is the which unloads the flowgate with a negative percent shift factor.
 We did not identify any generation outages that had a significant effect on this flowgate.

-We reviewed transmission outages impacting May 10 and 11 when the transmission service refusal occurred.
+We reviewed transmission outages impacting July 14, July 27, August 15, and August 20, which were the days when the transmission service refusal occurred.
 No Duke transmission outages were found to have a significant effect.
-There was a Progress transmission outage that shows an effect, but Progress transmission outages are outside the scope of our analysis.